Al Unser Jr.'s Turbo Racing

-Al Unser Jr.'s Turbo Racing is a racing video game for the Nintendo Entertainment System console released in 1990.
+Al Unser Jr.'s Turbo Racing is a racing video game released by Data East for the Nintendo Entertainment System in 1990.
 It is an adaptation of the 1989 Japanese-market Famicom game World Grand Prix - Pole to Finish (ワールドグランプリ ポールトゥフィニッシュ, Wārudo Guran Puri Pōru tu Finisshu), with the most notable changes being the addition of Unser as an in-game coach, the number of laps, sound and interface design.
 Therefore, the game remains based on the Formula 1 World Championship, despite Unser having never competed in it.
 This game features a season mode and two time trial modes.
 In season mode the player uses either Al Unser Jr. or a make-their-own-driver.

-Versions released outside North America were simply titled Turbo Racing with all references to Unser removed, due to the relative obscurity of CART and Unser outside of North America.
+Versions released outside North America were simply titled Turbo Racing with all references to Al Unser Jr removed, due to the relative obscurity of CART and Al Unser Jr outside of North America.

 Gameplay

 The game is a racing video game.
 The player directs the car using the D-pad, accelerating with A and braking with B. The gauges, speed, and several other things can be seen at the bottom of the screen.
 Turbo boosts can be used by the player when necessary, but must be refuelled when empty.
 Hazards such as signposts and other cars must be avoided.
 Qualifying is held prior to each race, but is difficult because only one lap is given.

 Due to the limitations of the NES, curves appear to come out of nowhere, making turning unusually difficult.